Samuel (footballer, born 1974)

-Samuel José da Silva Vieira (born 14 October 1974) is a Brazilian footballer who plays for Bahia de Feira.
+Samuel José da Silva Vieira (born 14 October 1974) is a former Brazilian footballer who played for Bahia de Feira.
 Samuel spent his early career in Campeonato Brasileiro Série A, then moved to Perugia of Italian first division before spent rest of his career in Brazilian lower divisions.

 Biography

 Bahia

 Born in Coração de Maria, Bahia state, Samuel made his Campeonato Brasileiro Série A debut on 28 August 1994, for Esporte Clube Bahia.
 Since then he played 40 times in Campeonato Brasileiro Série A. He followed the team relegated to 1998 Campeonato Brasileiro Série B.

 Caxias do Sul

 He played the first 3 games of 2001 Campeonato Brasileiro Série B.

 Perugia

 In August 2001 he left for Italian Serie A club Perugia.
 He made his league debut on 28 October 2001 (round 9), winning Piacenza 1–0.
 He replaced Sean Sogliano in the first half.
 Samuel made his first start in the next round.
 He also played for the team in 2001–02 Coppa Italia.